WhySoCodius/School_District_Analysis/README.md

 ## Summary

-Thomas High School's total passing percentages and average scores plummeted after the ninth graders' scores were replaced with NaN.
-The district's average math and reading scores, as well as the total passing rate for kids, have all decreased.
+- Thomas High School's total passing percentages and average scores plummeted after the ninth graders' scores were replaced with NaN.
+- The district's average math and reading scores, as well as the total passing rate for kids, have all decreased.
+- Thomas High School's overall passing percentage dropped from 91 percent to 65 percent.
+- The school ranking of Thomas High School has dropped from eighth to second.